-For the third year, the Law Offices of Joshua L. Goldstein has offered a scholarship to help one deserving full-time college student in the U.S. We’d like to congratulate Jose G. of Bay Point, California, as this year’s winner of the 2017 Immigration Law Scholarship by the Law Offices of Joshua L. Goldstein!
+For the third year, the Goldstein Immigration Lawyers has offered a scholarship to help one deserving full-time college student in the U.S. We’d like to congratulate Jose G. of Bay Point, California, as this year’s winner of the 2017 Immigration Law Scholarship by the Goldstein Immigration Lawyers!

 Jose is a Computer Science major at Los Medanos Community College in Pittsburg, California who hopes to one day be the CEO and founder of an innovative company.
 As a child immigrant, Jose grew up witnessing first hand the struggles that many immigrant families face.
 Now, as a first generation college student, he hopes to put his education to good use helping immigrant families as an engaged community leader.
 Jose believes that companies can play an important role in supporting communities and hopes to invest in education and immigrant communities as a company leader some day.
 We hope that our scholarship helps him reach his goals.